rubyworks/rc/README.md

 ## Qualifications

-As long as a Ruby-based commandline tool can be required by the same name as the tool, e.g. `rake` can be required via `require 'rake'`, and there exists some means of configuring the tool via a toplevel/global interface, than RC can be used.
+RC can be used with any Ruby-based commandline tool can be required by the same name as the tool, e.g. `rake` can be required via `require 'rake'`, and there exists some means of configuring the tool via a toplevel/global interface, or has been customized to directly support RC.

+## Customization

-A tool can provide dedicated support for RC by simply defining toplevel class method called `rc_{tool}`.
+A tool can provide dedicated support for RC by loading the `rc/interface` script and defining a `processor` procedure.
 For example, the `detroit` project defines:

-  def self.rc_detroit(&block)
-    @rc_detroit = block if block
-    @rc_detroit
+  require 'rc/interface'

+  RC.processor('detroit') do |configs|
+    Detroit.rc_configs = configs
   end

-When `detroit` gets around to loading a project's build assemblies, it will check this setting and evaluate the block via Detroit's confgiruation DSL.
+When `detroit` gets around to loading a project's build assemblies, it will check this setting and evaluate the configs via Detroit's confgiruation DSL.

+Some tools may also need to run preconfiguration code before allowing RC to process configuration.
+Probably the most common use for this is to parse commandline arguments for a profile setting as an alternative to normal environment variable.

+  RC.preprocessor('qed') do
+    if i = ARGV.index('--profile') || ARGV.index('-p')
+      ENV['profile'] = ARGV[i+1]
+    end
+  end

+RC doesn't read the profile environment variable until after the `preprocessor` is executed, so this allows time for the `ENV['profile']` setting to be overridden.

 ## Dependencies